KonstantinTomashevich/what-kind-of-developer-are-you.gihub.io/_drafts/TutorialLinkTimePolymorphismBasics.md

 ---

 Everyone knows what runtime and compile time polymorphisms are, but what about link-time polymorphism?
 There is much less materials about this type of polymorphism and it seems almost forgotten.
-So I decided to write short tutorial about it!
+So I decided to write tutorial about its basics.

 ### What link-time polimorphism is?

 Runtime polymorphism operates on top of virtual methods, lambdas and function pointers.
-Compile time polymorphism utilizes special template-based technique like SFINAE and CRTP to get things done.
+Compile time polymorphism utilizes special template-based techniques like SFINAE and CRTP to get things done.
 But what could we do during link time?
 While assembling compiled object files into monolithic libraries and executables linker also resolves so-called external references: declarations that are visible to compiled object but are defined outside of its scope.
 And that's exactly where the secret of link-time polymorphism is hidden: we're selecting where linker searches for these